Why is a Chatbot so important?

 - Check yourself the Chatbot solutions that are present in the organization in compliance with the reference architecture.

-- Visualize the compliance of all applications, modules, interfaces, data and processes and activities with the Chatbot Reference Architecture.
+- Visualize the compliance of all applications, modules, interfaces, data, processes, and activities with the Chatbot Reference Architecture.

 - Report to others the impact of change it has on other processes and applications to implement the Chatbot.